 However, laser surgery may not be required for all grades of haemorrhoids.
 If you do have piles, you are advised to seek medical advice before opting for this treatment.

-Considering laser treatment for piles but are not sure whether it will help?
+Considering laser treatment for haemorrhoids or piles but are not sure whether it will help?
 Consult a Medcare specialist today to get the best treatment.